-For 2022, the program offers Merit Scholarships, in the amount of $500 each.
+The program offers Merit Scholarships, in the amount of $600 each.
 In order to be eligible for a scholarship, you must be in good academic and social standing, and have an overall GPA of at least 3.60.
 No formal application needs to be submitted.
 Students will be automatically selected according to their academic record.

 Excellence Through Diversity Scholarships

 Students can apply for the Excellence Through Diversity Scholarships: up to Ten scholarships will be offered, each at $800.
 Through these Diversity Scholarships we will recognize the academic achievement of students from under-represented racial and ethnic groups, first-generation college students, students from low-income families, and students with a history of overcoming adversity.
 Students who work to create inclusive spaces on campus through co-curricular activities and community service will also be considered for this scholarship.
 Students have to send in an essay/explanation why they think they qualify for this scholarship.